EXL/2048/doc/BinaryInformation.md

 1. By using `ldd` command on Fedora and QNX.
 2. By `arm-linux-gnueabi-objdump` for MotoMAGX platform.
-3. By `otool -L` command on NeXTSTEP.
+3. By `otool -L` command on NeXTSTEP and Mac OS X.

 ### Sizes